-Cash sickness and maternity benefits: Private-sector employees up to age 60; household workers earning at least 1,000 pesos a month; and all self-employed persons with at least 1,000 pesos of monthly income.
+Cash sickness and maternity benefits: Private-sector employees, household workers, and self-employed persons up to age 60 earning at least 1,000 pesos a month.

 Voluntary coverage for Filipino citizens working abroad; insured persons who are no longer eligible for compulsory coverage; and nonworking spouses of insured persons.